Hanna Berger: Nazi resistance

 From 1937, both Berger and Cremer were involved in anti-nazi communist resistance in Berlin, in a group that later became known as the Red Orchestra ("Rote Kapelle").
 Berger would occasionally use her apartment for meetings, located at 48 Düsseldorfer Strasse, that would include the communist sculptor Kurt Schumacher and the actor Wilhelm Schürmann-Horster the sculptor Ruthild Hahne, the dancer Oda Schottmüller and the merchant Wolfgang Thiess.
 Cremer's studio was also used as a meeting place where resistance material would be exchanged.
 Through Hans Coppi, a friend of Schürmann-Horster, Berger was linked to Harro Schulze-Boysen.
 The group had a strong belief in the superiority of communism over capitalism and fascism.
-However, Berger's dancing was interrupted when she was arrested on 24 October 1942 in Poznan "on suspicion of preparing high treason" and spent several months in prison in Berlin from November 1942 to August 1943.
+However, Berger's dancing was interrupted when she was arrested on 24 October 1942 in Poznań "on suspicion of preparing high treason" and spent several months in prison in Berlin from November 1942 to August 1943.

 At her home, 88 communist books and books by banned authors were found by the Gestapo search, for example Karl Marx's "Das Kapital".
 Also found was a manuscript written by Berger titled: "About German dance and its real contents" (Über den deutschen Tanz und seine realen Inhalte) in which she criticised the Nazi cultural appropriation of dance in Germany along with its attendant rules and offered suggestions in how it should be changed.
 On her indictment she was blamed for "enabling subversive communist gatherings in her home".

 Her trial took place at the Berlin People's Court (Volksgerichtshof).
 Berger managed to survive her trial due to her skillful defence, presenting herself as politically completely inexperienced.
 Many people interceded to testify on her behalf as character witnesses, including her mother, Cremer, students, friends and prominent personalities, including the dancer Marianne Vogelsang who all focused on presenting her as a true artist who was dedicated to her art.
 This resulted in a lack of evidence of any communist activities and Berger was not sentenced to death like several of her resistance friends.
 Instead she was acquitted of the main charge on 23 August 1943 and sentenced to two years' hard labour.
 She managed to escape during her transfer to Ravensbrück concentration camp when Berlin was bombed.
 Despite her injuries she was able to be back in Vienna by the 15 September 1943.